pkusec/rethinking-honeywords/README.md

 $ ./atk ./data/test_pr.txt ./data/test_honeywords.txt ./data/test_checker.txt 3 100
 ~~~~~~

-A Security Analysis of Honeywords
+Section 3: A Security Analysis of Honeyindex
 ---------------------------------
 To achieve perfect honeyword-generation, Imran  proposed the honeyindex system.
 To generate honeywords for a given user, honeyindex directly uses the other users' passwords as this user's honeywords.
 So the distribution of honeywords is equal to the distribution of passwords.